rutwikhdev/rutwikhdev.github.io.old/README.md

 ## Personal Blog Website

 ### ToDo
+- [] Setup header and home page with theme
+- [] Light and dark mode
-1. Render static markdown from /posts
+- [] Render static markdown from /posts